hashgraph/did-method/did-method-specification.md

   - __Code:__ `500 INTERNAL SERVER ERROR`

 #### Update
-Requests that the DID document be updated on the appnet network.
+Requests that the DID document be updated on the business application network network.

-The DID Document is not considered to have been updated until the DID Document was submitted to the HCS, received a consensus timestamp and order , been retrieved by the members of the appropriate appnet, and persisted in the appnet state.
+The DID Document is not considered to have been updated until the DID Document was submitted to the HCS, received a consensus timestamp and order , been retrieved by the members of the appropriate business application network, and persisted in the appnet state.

 The consensus timestamp assigned the Update message shall be interpreted as the time at which the DID Document was updated, and used as the value of the 'updated' property when the DID is subsequently resolved into the DID Document.